Set design requirements

 Moreover, don’t forget to consider where the power sources for your stage are located, as well as obstructions such as pillars, as this may dictate where the stage can be placed.

-Don’t forget about the details!
-When designing your stage, you should include safe disability access onto and off the stage.
+When designing the perfect stage, you should include safe disability access onto and off the stage.
 You should also consider if sight lines or the visibility of the stage are affected from where any disabled attendees may be seated.

 For both indoor events and outdoor venues, it is crucial to keep all fire exits clear, meaning the location, size, and type of your stage should not block fire exits.
 The same applies with entry and exit points in general – there should be enough entry and exit points so as to disperse dense crowds safely.
 These points must also be clearly marked, even in the dark.

 Safety is a huge requirement when considering the staging requirements for events.
-The responsibility of the health and safety of attendees, speakers and presenters, and service people involved in an event, falls with the event organiser.
-Therefore, it is of great importance you consider all safety aspects involved in event staging.
+The responsibility of the health and safety of attendees, speakers and presenters, falls with the event organiser.
+Therefore, it is important that you don't overlook any of the safety considerations that events require.

 The safety of the stage will of course be considered by the event construction company selected to design, manufacture, and construct the stage if this is applicable.

-Some of the safety risks associated with event staging include staging construction and set up.
-The stage should be constructed so that it is self-supporting and stable, even with a load placed on it.
-The maximum load for the stage should also be outlined and adhered to, to ensure the stage does not break or become damaged during the event, which could injure attendees.
+Some of the safety risks associated with event staging include construction and set up.
+The stage must remain stable and be self-supporting, even during load-in when a large weight is placed on it.
+The maximum load a stage platform can withstand should also be outlined and adhered to, to ensure it does not break or become damaged during the event, which could injure attendees.

 Additionally, any coverings on the stage should be sufficiently secured to prevent an accident such as tripping.
 The steps or ramps up to the stage must also be non-slip and stable to prevent accidents occurring.

 Part of your risk assessment includes a fire risk assessment.
 One of the greatest safety concerns surrounding technology on stage is a fire outbreak.
-To prevent this, soft goods should be kept away from the lighting and non-flammable goods should be used where possible in staging.
+To prevent this, the technician should keep soft goods away from the lighting and non-flammable goods should be used where possible in staging.

 There are many staging requirements for events to consider – and even more so if you’re looking for a custom stage for your event.
 However, by having a clear idea of the necessary specifications for your stage, and considering these alongside health and safety concerns, you should be able to produce an expansive and informative brief from which an event production company can design and construct your perfect stage.

-You can approach the IMA professional team with a simple photograph of your stage concept.
-By utilising reverse engineering methods, the IMA stage design team will convert your concept into a CAD file and will include all design considerations such as stage type and size.
+You can approach the IMA professional team with a simple photograph of your stage concept and we will handle your event production.
+By utilising reverse engineering methods, the IMA staging services design team will convert your concept into a CAD file in-house and will include all considerations such as stage type and size.
 Following the design phase, our construction team will build your event stage.
-All you have to do is contact us, and the rest will be handled by the IMA team, allowing you to concentrate your energy and attention on other aspects of your event while remaining confident in the stage design and build outcome.
+All you have to do is contact us, and the rest will be handled by us, allowing you to concentrate your energy and attention on other aspects of your event while remaining confident that we will deliver an impressive full service for your stage design and build outcome.